Harsh48/NextGEM-Hiring/senior-frontend/README.md

     - Typescript
     - Vite
     - ReactJS
+    - SCSS
+    - Web3JS (not included in the test but you will be asked to provide prrojects where youve used this in the past)
+    - Figma or equivalent

+- You should be able to create a design from nothing.
+DO NOT use Figma templates (we can tell)

 If you have any questions or need clarification, feel free to contact us - we're here to help!